 - 1. All services or supplies provided by an Out-of-Plan Provider, unless:

 - An In-Plan Doctor approves them and

 - HNE approves them in advance or

 - The services are provided to treat an Emergency Medical Condition (See "How to Obtain Care in an Emergency" in Section 2 of this EOC.)

 - 2. All services provided outside the HNE Service Area when the Member could have foreseen the need for such services before leaving the HNE Service Area.
-This exclusion applies unless HNE has approved services in advance.
+This exclusion applies unless HNE has approved services in advance

-- 3. Absorbable nasal implant for the treatment of nasal valve collapse (i.e. Latera)

-- 4. Any costs associated with any form of surrogacy, including gestational carriers
+- 3. Any costs associated with any form of surrogacy, including gestational carriers

-- 5. Any of the following types of programs/services that are not Medically Necessary and do not meet HNE's clinical criteria:
+- 4. Any of the following types of programs/services that are not Medically Necessary and do not meet HNE's clinical criteria:

 - Recreational programs

 - Camps

 - Wilderness programs

 - Educational programs

 - Spas/resorts

 - Relaxation or lifestyle programs

 - Outdoor skills programs

 - Services provided in conjunction with or as part of the above program/services

-- 6. Any service that Workers' compensation or other third party insurer is legally responsible to pay
+- 5. Any service that Workers' compensation or other third party insurer is legally responsible to pay

-- 7. Any services provided by the Veterans Administration for disabilities connected to military service.
+- 6. Any services provided by the Veterans Administration for disabilities connected to military service.
 There also must be facilities which are reasonably available for these Members.

-- 8. Services provided under MGL Chapter 71B in Massachusetts (referred to as "Chapter 766") or services provided under C.G.S.A. § 10-76a through 10-76g, inclusive in Connecticut, if such services are not Medically Necessary (as defined in Section 15 of this EOC) and do not meet Health New England's clinical criteria..
-Such services can include the following:
+- 7. Services provided under MGL Chapter 71B in Massachusetts (referred to as "Chapter 766").
+Services provided under Section 10-76-A-d of the General Statures in Connecticut.
+These services include, for example:

 - Adaptive physical education

 - Physical and occupational therapy

 - Educational services or testing, except services covered under the benefit for Early Intervention services

 - Services for problems of school performance

 - Psychological counseling

 - Speech and language therapy

 - Transportation

 Members must try to obtain benefits available under state law.
-A member or parent should seek a Chapter 766 or Connecticut law evaluation if you believe your child may be disabled.
+A member or parent should seek a Chapter 766 or Section 10-76A-d evaluation if you believe your child may be disabled.
 This includes: